YoshiyukiKato/nightharbor/README.md

 ```

 ### targets [required]
-Array of target to exec lighthouse.
+Array of target to perform audits by lighthouse.
 The target object must contains `url` property as follows:

 ```js